 A cookie is a small data file stored on your device’s browser.
 Its purpose is to help a website keep track of your visits and activity.
-We uses first-party cookies which is sent from our website to your web browser when you visit our site.
+We use third-party cookies which are sent from our website to your web browser when you visit our site.
 This is to enhance your browsing experience so that our website remembers things like your customised settings (such as your location) and your sign-in details.
 We may also use Google analytics for the same or similar purposes.

 - Opting Out

 If you wish to opt out of communications you are currently receiving, use any of the clear links that we provide in all our email communication or simply email us at [email protected]